Graphical Negative Multinomial and Multinomial Models with Dirichlet-type priors: Introduction

 Here are the key features of the proposed models: \begin{enumerate}[label={\arabic*)}, itemjoin={,}, itemjoin*={, and}]

+\item The distributions $\operatorname{nm}_G$ and $\operatorname{mult}_G$ are defined via the graph-multinomial coefficients.
+These arise as the coefficients in the power series expansion of powers of so-called multivariate independence polynomial $\Delta_G$ and $\delta_G$ of the graph $G$ (see, e.g., \cite{goldwurm1998clique,levit2005independence,Horn1,Horn2,Mult24}).
+We establish several fundamental combinatorial properties and representations of these coefficients; notably, when $G$ is complete, they reduce to the classical multinomial coefficients.

-\item The graph negative multinomial \(\operatorname{nm}_G\) and graph multinomial \(\operatorname{mult}_G\) generalize to a decomposable graph setting the classical negative multinomial and multinomial models.
+\item The graph negative multinomial \(\operatorname{nm}_G\) and graph multinomial \(\operatorname{mult}_G\) generalize to a decomposable graph setting the negative multinomial and multinomial models.
 The latter two are particular cases when the underlying graph is complete.
 On the other hand, when \(G\) is a completely disconnected graph, \(\operatorname{nm}_G\) is a product of independent univariate negative binomial distributions and \(\operatorname{mult}_G\) is a product of independent univariate binomial distributions.
-So, each of our models interpolates between the two respective boundary cases, while taking into account the graph structure.
+In this sense, each of our models interpolates between the two respective boundary cases, while taking into account the graph structure.

 \item There is a significant reduction of the number of unknowns in the parametric models we propose.
 In a standard non-parametric discrete graphical model with $d$ variables valued in finite sets of sizes $r_1,\ldots,r_d$, the number of unknowns, which are probabilities of cells in $r_1\times \cdots \times r_d$-table, is of order $\prod_{i=1}^d\,r_i$, while in \(\operatorname{nm}_G\) and \(\operatorname{mult}_G\) the number of unknowns (parameters) is $d+1$.